 There are four basic steps in the VA home loan application process:

-The first step is to find a lender or lending institution that provides VA home loans.
+The first step is to find a lender or lending institution that provides VA home loans - our VA Loan finder will match you with rate quotes from up to five lenders.
 At this stage, you should also gather the documents you’ll need when applying for the loan.

 The second step involves getting a purchase agreement for your new home and asking VA for a property inspection or appraisal.